grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 | proto               | the protocol to use when connecting with the traces backend                                                            | `grpc`                  |
 | header.`headerName` | adds an additional HTTP header with the provided header name and value to each HTTP request made to the traces backend | N/A                     |

-## Upload Only (deprecated)
+## Upload only (deprecated)

 {{< admonition type="caution" >}}

-The "Upload Only" option is deprecated and will be removed in a future release.
-Please use the `k6 cloud upload` command instead.
+The "Upload only" option is deprecated and will be removed in a future release.
+Use the `k6 cloud upload` command instead.

 {{< /admonition >}}